thosgood/this-weeks-finds/markdown/101-151/week108.md

 This is the basic fixed point property of the natural numbers.

-At this point some of you may be squirming\... this stuff looks a bit weird when you first see it.
+At this point some of you may be squirming... this stuff looks a bit weird when you first see it.
 To make it more rigorous I need to bring in some category theory, so I'll assume you've read ["Week 73"](#week73) and ["Week 76"](#week76) where I